 We all like to overhear people saying nice things about us…and that’s what “gossip” is all about!

-Before the struggles start, plant a seed of good behavior in your child's mind.
-Let her overhear you loudly whispering praise (to Daddy, the cat, even her favorite stuffed animal) about some of the good things she did earlier.
-You can even whisper a few things you hope she will do later.
+Before the struggles and temper tantrums start, plant a seed of good behavior in your child's mind.
+Let them overhear you loudly whispering praise (to Daddy, the cat, even her favorite stuffed animal) about some of the good things they did earlier.
+You can even whisper a few things you hope they will do later.

-Your child saves up his worst behavior…for the moment the family dinner is served!
+Your child saves up their worst behavior…for the moment the family dinner is served!

 If you know you're going to be rushing around the kitchen, greeting guests and listening to your great-aunt's story about her gall bladder all night, give your child some special alone time earlier in the afternoon.
 Read a story, cuddle for a while or color a picture to use as a centerpiece (and make sure to brag to everyone that he drew it…all by himself! (that’s another little “gossip” opportunity!)